The Wild History Of The 1970s Club Scene

 That time David Bowie, Iggy Pop, and Lou Reed had nothing to say

-The New Yorker notes that Pop was introduced to Bowie at Max's in 1971.
+Pop was introduced to Bowie at Max's in 1971.
 Bowie had expressed interest in meeting the punk rocker, and Pop had to be woken up and brought to the club.
 But the meeting of three music icons wasn't the sort of amazing celebrity hangout you might imagine.
-As the official Max's Kansas City website confirms, in Bowie's own words, the three men experienced the sort of awkward evening we've all suffered through at one time or another: "Me, Iggy and Lou Reed at one table with absolutely nothing to say to each other, just looking at each other's eye makeup."
+As Far Out Magazine confirms, in Bowie's own words, the three men experienced the sort of awkward evening we've all suffered through at one time or another: "Me, Iggy and Lou Reed at one table with absolutely nothing to say to each other, just looking at each other's eye makeup."

 It's almost comforting to think that super-famous people find themselves at a loss for small talk just like the rest of us.
-Things got better: As Far Out Magazine reports, Bowie became good friends with both Pop and Reed and worked with both of them many times.
+Things got better, though: Bowie became good friends with both Pop and Reed and worked with both of them many times.

-That time Grace Jones had a cake orgy with Divine
+That time Grace Jones had a cake party with Divine

 Xenon doesn't get as much attention as Studio 54, in part because it was designed to be a near-carbon-copy of the concept.
-(They weren't even trying to hide it: The element xenon's atomic number is 54.)
+(The owners weren't even trying to hide it: The atomic number of xenon, the chemical element, is 54.)
 But just because it wasn't terribly original doesn't mean some crazy stuff didn't happen there.

 Take the time in 1978 when actress and singer Grace Jones threw herself a 30th birthday party there.
 Jones rode in on a motorcycle (as one does).
 Vintage Everyday reports that she posed with the bike on the dance floor and was soon surrounded by half-naked dancers who crowded around her — along with Divine, one of the most famous drag queens of all time.

 The birthday cake arrived, and what can only be described as a cake orgy of sorts broke out, with everyone grabbing a piece and feeding each other.
 Jones and Divine both fed each other a piece, and the most remarkable thing about the whole moment is that it was captured on film.
 Looking at the photos, it's clear that everyone was having a grand time, but for Jones, there was always an element of performance.
-She's quoted as saying that "it required [...] a lot of hard work and good make-up to be accepted as a freak."
+American Songwriter quotes her as saying that "it required ... a lot of hard work and good make-up to be accepted as a freak."

 Any time Disco Sally showed up at Studio 54